wdormann/razer/README.md

-The following vulnerability report was submitted to the Razer bug reporting system.
+The following vulnerability report was submitted to the Razer bug reporting system (Inspectiv).
 It was closed as invalid because I reportedly did not explain the impact or provide a video PoC of the full attack from start to finish.

-Try for yourself against triage level analysts.
-Can you understand the below?
+Triage-level analysts at Inspectiv failed to understand what the below attempts to convey.
+I've sent similar reports via HackerOne and Bugcrowd, with similar unsuccessful results.
+Can you do better than the triage at these organizations?

 ---